zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 ## Makeup Policy

 Makeup exams will only be allowed in cases of health related issues or other exceptional circumstances, as long as there is supporting documentation.
+If no supporting evidence is provided, there will be no makeup exam.
+Instead, students will receive a zero grade for that exam, which can be replaced if they take a comprehensive final exam during finals week.

 ## Academic Integrity